mmbajo/PROBA-V/README.md

 ## TODO:
 * Put in hell of a lot of figures cuz I am such a noob at writing and talking about anything.
 They say that an image is a worth a trillion words... damn I am really slaying this challenge with damn sayings.
 * Reread the problem again and update The understanding the problem part.
 Cuz right now your description is such a noooob one.
 Remember not to be stagnant on one place!
 And please check your english!
+* Once the problem is reread, think of how you would define the loss...
 * Let's go python.
 Search how the top solutions are made. and maybe combine them??
 Cuz I am not creative enough to form my own solution.
 Well, I am kidding you.
 I can do it given infinite amount of time and ...
 GPU aalkdfjlasjdflaskjdflaksjfd